vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/09/106/14_ayA_pavasva.md

 In this way purify yourself, seeking the gods.
 The streams of honey have  been sent surging.
 Rasping, circle around the filter on all sides.
-Hymns Arranged in Pragāthas: 107–108
+Hymns Arranged in Pragāthas: 107–108
 </details>

 <details><summary>Jamison Brereton Notes</summary>

 The fem. instr. ayā́opening this final vs. seems to fulfill the same role as evā́in other hymn-summary vss.
 Both Geldner and Renou supply a noun with it (Laüterung / clarification), but though the use of the fem. seems to invite something more than a semi-adverbial ‘in this way’, the model of hymn-summary vss. seems to me to outweigh that consideration.

 <div class="js_include" includetitle="true" newlevelforh1="2" unfilled="" url="/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/106/13-14.md">
 <details open><summary><h2>13-14 ...{Loading}...</h2></summary>